GazaliAhmad/GazaliAhmad/README.md

 The following repositories provide supporting context for my analytical and systems capability:

 ### Titanic Survival & Economic Analysis
-Demonstrates how variables gain meaning only when interpreted within economic and social context, not in isolation.
+Demonstrates how variables gain meaning only when interpreted within economic and social context, rather than treated as isolated predictors.

-### COVID-19 Trend Analysis
+### COVID-19 Reporting Artefacts & False Signals
-Focuses on cleaning, validating, and interpreting messy public health data under real-world reporting constraints.
+Examines global COVID-19 datasets to identify reporting distortions, boundary misalignment, and false causal assumptions commonly produced by public health data.

+The analysis highlights how delayed disclosure, administrative aggregation, and proxy variables (e.g. hospital beds, smoking prevalence) can generate misleading conclusions if treated as direct epidemiological signals.

+The emphasis is on preventing confident but incorrect conclusions, rather than maximizing descriptive completeness.

 ### AI Persona Design (Dr. Greyson Rouhe)
-Explores behavioral constraints, guardrails, and controlled interaction in LLM systems, with an emphasis on safety and system behavior.
+Explores behavioral constraints, guardrails, and controlled interaction in LLM systems, with an emphasis on safety, failure modes, and predictable system behavior.

 These projects are not presented as highlights, but as **evidence of breadth, execution, and judgment across domains**.